abudeeb/ICS_Attribution_Paper_Replication/README.md

    See the License for the specific language governing permissions and limitations under the License.
 -->
-## THIS IS A COPY OF THE ORIGNIAL READ ME FILE - THE CODE IS IDENTICAL AND THE ORGINAL REPO SUPPLIES THE STEPS AND SCRIPTS NEEDED TO SET UP THE ENVIRONEMNT ADDITONAL SECTIONS WERE ADDED AT THE BOTTOM TO SHOW OUR WORK
+## THIS IS A COPY OF THE ORIGNIAL READ ME FILE - The code is identical and the steps needed to replcate the work is already listed, however the folders include the output of the testing the model training.
+We have removed the data since we do not own it, likes to the data can found.
+Lastly we added information about our work in addition to screeshots at the end

 # Attributions for ML-based ICS Anomaly Detection